The Broken Whiffersnapple

 “Oh of course, of course I will take good care of my toys Mr. Jon, don’t you worry,” said Joy.

-Jon laughed at her.
-“Sure you will, Joy, and I will grow wings and fly to the moon!” he said, as he walked out the door.
+“Sure you will, Joy, and I will grow wings and fly to the moon!” laughed Mr. Jon, as he walked out the door.

 Joy laughed.
 She really did MEAN to take care of her toys.
-She would clean up her desk very soon.
+I’ll clean up my toys before I go home.
 Joy got back to work.
 Finally, she looked up at the clock.
 “Oh no!” she cried.
 “I’m late!
 I’ve got to leave or the security man is going to lock me in for the night!”
 Joy looked at her toes wiggling in her socks under the desk.
 “No time for you now, shoes, I’ll put you on outside!” she giggled, grabbing her jacket as she ran out.

 Click!
 The latch on the door caught just as she stepped onto the sidewalk out side.
 “Goodnight Travis!” she called to the guard.
 “Don’t forget to come back tomorrow!”